If you’ve ever visited a friend or loved one who is terminally ill and not very responsive, you may wonder whether your visits make a difference.

-Some of the questions we hear include: “I don’t feel like I am doing anything” … “The person is asleep, or falls asleep, during my visit.
+You may think: “I don’t feel like I am doing anything.” … “The person is asleep, or falls asleep, during my visit.
 Should I wake them?
-Should I stay?” … “What should I be doing?
-Am I helping?” or “What should I say to the person?”
+Should I stay?” … “What should I be doing?” … “Am I helping?” or “What should I say to the person?”

 - Always approach the person slowly and quietly so as not to startle them.

 - Introduce yourself with a quiet voice.
 “Hi, it’s your niece, Jane.
 I would like to sit with you for a while.”

 - If you want, hold the person’s hand.
 Start by telling the person what you are doing.
 “Mary, I am going to hold your hand now.”
 Another option is to put the person’s hand on top of yours.
 That way if the person does not like touch, they can pull away.

 - If the person appears to be in and out of sleep, that is okay.
 They will know they are not alone.

 Although it’s natural to be concerned about what you’re going to say, don’t worry so much about the words.
 The main thing is that your message comes from the heart.
-It’s also important to remember to stop talking at times and simply listen to the person.
-Here are a couple of tips to help you keep it real:
+It’s also important to remember to stop talking at times and simply listen to the person if he or she is able to communicate.

-Do say – “It’s good to see you.”
+- Do say – “It’s good to see you.”
 Let them know you have been thinking of them.

-Listen – If the person talks about being anxious, listen quietly.
+- Listen – If the person talks about being anxious, listen quietly.
 Don’t try to change the subject or silence the person.
 When he or she is finished sharing concerns, encourage him or her by asking, “What do you want to achieve now?”
 Then you can gently shift the focus of the discussion to that goal rather than the prognosis or condition.
-For instance, if a person says she wants to live to see her grandbaby born, ask her how they will celebrate when the baby arrives.
+For instance, if a person says she wants to live to see her grandbaby be born, ask her how they will celebrate when the baby arrives.
 Try to keep the conversation positive.